AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Methods_And_Activities/content.rst

 QA cycles performed on the kit items (QA reports, corresponding corrections, ...).
-A typical kind of early change incorporated on the branch is the adjustment of the targeted operational environment parameters, to be accounted for when setting up the qualification environment for kit production cycles.
+A typical kind of early change incorporated on the branch is the adjustment of the targeted operational environment parameters, to be accounted for when setting up the verification environment for kit production cycles.

 Official baseline production